 Gilles Peterson presents a show based on his iconic Brownswood Basement.

-This week Gilles welcomes Lascelle Lascelles of Vibration Black Finger for a live session, alongside music and conversation from rising vocalist Cleo Sol and jazz singer Peter Jones, who discusses his new book, This is Hip: The Life of Mark Murphy.
+This week Gilles welcomes Lascelle Lascelles of Vibration Black Finger for a live session, alongside music and conversation from rising vocalist Cleo Sol and jazz singer and author Peter Jones, who discusses his new book, This is Hip: The Life of Mark Murphy.

 Photography Martin Eito.

 Peter Jones is a well-established jazz singer based in London.
 He gigs regularly at jazz clubs there and further afield, with appearances at Cork Jazz Festival and at a special Mark Murphy commemoration event in Denver, Colorado during 2018.

 Lascelle Lascelles (AKA Lascelle Gordon) is the man behind Vibration Black Finger.
 As one of the house DJs at London’s hipper-than-hip Wag Club in the 1980s, he earned a reputation as an eclectic and adventurous musical spirit, before helping to found Acid Jazz pioneers The Brand New Heavies, staying with the band for five years.